projectcalico/calico/docs/source/securing-calico.rst

 chain.

-In the INPUT chain, Calico whitelists some essential bootstrapping traffic, such as DHCP, DNS and the OpenStack metadata IP address.
-Other traffic from local endpoints passes through the outbound ruls for the endpoint.
+In the INPUT chain, Calico whitelists some essential bootstrapping traffic, such as DHCP, DNS and the OpenStack metadata traffic.
+Other traffic from local endpoints passes through the outbound rules for the endpoint.
 Then, it hits a configurable rule that either drops the traffic or allows it to continue to the remainder of the INPUT chain.